This blog may contain affiliate links. Read our disclosure policy for more info.

 The highlight here is definitely the two towering structures – the Pyramid of the Sun and the Pyramid of the Moon.
 They will have you marveling at their amazing construction, long before modern tools could help.
 In fact, the awe-inspiring Pyramid of the Sun is the third-largest pyramid in the world today!

 To help you make the most of your time visiting Teotihuacán, we have put together the ultimate visitors’ guide.
-This will help you figure out when to visit, the best tours, and much more!
+This will help you figure out when to visit, the best tours of Teotihuacán from Mexico City, and much more!

 So, let’s get right into it!